 What Are Some Safer Cosmetic Options?

 I’ve tested a variety of natural and organic brands—some good, some not as good.
-Below is a list of the brands that I’ve found work very well.
-They are readily available at most natural food stores or Whole Foods.
+Below is a list of the brands that I’ve found work very well for me.
+They are readily available at most natural food stores like Sprouts or Whole Foods.
 Though not as inexpensive as the drug store variety of make-up, they are generally comparable or less than most department store brands.
-And after all, isn’t your health worth spending a little more for?
+And after all, isn’t using toxic-free products for your health worth spending a little more for?

 Everyone looks for different things in make-up, so try these out, let me know what you think.
 Or leave a comment with your favorite natural or organic cosmetics.

-In my continual quest for safe, organic health and beauty products, I’ve just become a consultant for Neal’s Yard Remedies.
+In my continual quest for safe, organic health and beauty products, I’ve recently become an independent consultant for Neal’s Yard Remedies.
 I’m SO EXCITED about this progressive UK-based company—offering certified organic, fair trade, and sustainable products with the highest business integrity and standards of any company I’ve looked into.
-In fact, it turns out that they are ranked #1 in the Good Shopping Guide to Ethical Skincare.
-You can read more about Neal’s Yard Remedies on this post or visit my website.
+In fact, they were the first health and beauty product company to score a 100% in the Good Shopping Guide to Ethical Skincare.
+You can read more about Neal’s Yard Remedies on this post or visit my online shop.

 NYR Organic Products Include

-- complete line of skin care/facial products for: normal, oily, dry, aging, men, and babies (their frankincense anti-aging products have won several awards)
+- award-winning skin care/facial products for: normal, oily, dry, anti-aging, men, and babies

 - hand and body lotions